amigavision/AmigaVision/content/distro/MegaAGS-Extras.md

 To complete the Amiga look using the menu background above, you probably want the fonts to match.

 We have included a custom font that looks like Topaz from both AmigaOS 1.3 and 2.0 for use in the MiSTer menu.
-To use these, edit `MiSTer.ini` to have *one* of the following values for the `font` property, depending on which one you prefer:
+To use these, copy the files to MiSTer's `fonts/` directory, and edit `MiSTer.ini` to have *one* of the following values for the `font` property, depending on which one you prefer:

 ```
 font=fonts/Topaz13.pf